jvranish/rust-embedded-example/README.md

 ### Install openocd

-My favorite debugger toolchain:
+Install my favorite debugger toolchain.
+On macOS, if you have homebrew installed you can just do:

     brew install openocd

 ### Run example

+Open up `Makefile` in `embedded_rust_experiment ` and make sure the variables: `GCC_ARM_PATH`, `STM32_CUBE_PATH` and `RUST_SRC_PATH` are set to sensible values.

 Then to run the example:

-- in one console run openocd
+- In one console run openocd

-    cd embedded_rust_experiement
+    cd rust-embedded-example
     make openocd

-- in another console build and debug
+- In another console build and debug

-    cd embedded_rust_experiement
+    cd rust-embedded-example
     make debug

-when the gdb prompt shows up you should be able to press `c` and enter and you should see blinking lights on your discovery board.
+When the gdb prompt shows up you should be able to press `c` and enter and you should see blinking lights on your discovery board.